1 9 8 7 – 1 9 8 8 (USA)

 22 x 30 minute episodes

-CBS ‘dramedy’ Frank’s Place lasted only one season, but was an innovative television programme and won critical praise for the ways in which it used situation comedy to explore serious subject matter.
+CBS ‘dramedy’ Frank’s Place was an innovative television programme and won critical praise for the ways in which it used situation comedy to explore serious subject matter.

-Tim Reid, who had previously played super-cool disc jockey, Venus Flytrap on WKRP in Cincinnati, starred as Frank Parrish, an African-American college professor from Boston who inherits a New Orleans restaurant from his estranged father.
+Tim Reid, who had previously played super-cool disc jockey Venus Flytrap on WKRP in Cincinnati, starred as Frank Parrish, an African-American professor of Italian Renaissance history from Boston who inherited a New Orleans restaurant from his estranged father.

 From the beginning, Frank’s Place looked and sounded different (it had no laugh track for a start).
 The humour was subtle and often poignant, as Frank encountered situations his formal education had not prepared him for.

 He was the innocent lost in a bewildering world, a rich and complex culture that appeared both alien and increasingly attractive to him.